rebelsky/sams-assorted-musings-reflections/another-month-2018-08.md

 **And a bit more**

-I'm glad to see that middle son has started [his own set of daily musings](https://jrebelsky.wordpress.com/).
-I'd like to claim that I inspired him, but I'm pretty sure that he's doing it primarily because he's in a course in diaries which requires a daily journal and he wants to experiment with both physical and electronic diaries.
+I'm glad to see that Middle Son has started [his own set of daily musings](https://jrebelsky.wordpress.com/) [22].
+I'd like to claim that I inspired him, but I'm pretty sure that he's doing it primarily because he's in a course in diaries which requires a daily journal and, while that course requires a physical journal, he also wants to experiment with electronic diaries [23].

 When I started musing, I posted my daily writing to Facebook and Twitter.
 After a month or so, I added the [index by number](index-by-number) so